Jim Leyland

 After Chuck Tanner’s “We Are Family” Pirates won the World Series in 1979, the Pittsburgh franchise stumbled.
 Over the next nine seasons the team finished in fourth place or lower six times.
 When Tanner was fired after consecutive last place finishes in ’84 and ’85, the

-Jim Leyland was Pittsburgh Man of the Year in 1988
+After a second-place finish in 1988, Leyland was voted Pittsburgh's Man of the Year

-Jim Leyland was Pittsburgh Man of the Year in 1988
+After a second-place finish in 1988, Leyland was voted Pittsburgh's Man of the Year

 In the collection is this plaque presented to Pirates manager Jim Leyland after the 1988 season.
 The Pirates excited Pittsburgh with their second-place finish in the National League’s Eastern Division.
 No team since the 1979 championship club finished higher than the ’88 club.
 For his ef

-Pittsburgh Chamber of Commerce salutes Jim Leyland, the 1990 NL Manager of the Year
+Pittsburgh Chamber of Commerce saluted Jim Leyland, the 1990 NL Manager of the Year

-Pittsburgh Chamber of Commerce salutes Jim Leyland, the 1990 NL Manager of the Year
+Pittsburgh Chamber of Commerce saluted Jim Leyland, the 1990 NL Manager of the Year

 One response to “Jim Leyland”